 Great cask beers, cold refreshing lagers, ciders & perry’s, crisp whites, aromatic reds or maybe an orange gin with Mediterranean tonic?
 Not sure?
 Come down & let us help you decide.

 Our refurbished kitchen is now ready to offer a selection of traditional British pub food.
-Enjoy our dedicated restaurant or just snack in the bar.
+Enjoy our dedicated restaurant or just snack in the bar or better still dining al fresco in our beautiful gardens.
 Freshly prepared in house daily.

 12:00-2:30 & 6.00-9:00 Tuesday-Frday